-FINDING: As the City has no minimum lot size in the RSF zone, redivision is possible.
-Staff find that all three proposed parcels are of adequate size and shape to that further division may occur.
+FINDING: The City has no minimum lot size in the RSF zone, therefore further divisions are possible.
+Staff find that both proposed parcels are of adequate size and shape to that further division may occur.
 This criterion is met.

 Sec.
 15.92.020. - Easements.